MicrosoftEdge/WebView2Feedback/specs/RestartRequested.md

-Critical Update Available
+Restart Requested
 ===

 # Background
-As WebView2 developers, we often have to author ECS (experimentation and configuration service - used to perform A/B testing or remotely disable features) configurations to toggle feature flags.
+There are often times when WebView2 need to be restarted to apply certain update, the purpose of this API is to detect whether a restart is requested from WebView2 base on different priority levels.
-However, once these payloads are received, there is no way to restart the WebView2 and apply the payload.
-The purpose of this API is to detect such critical payloads and inform the end developer so they may restart their app or their WebView2 or other appropriate action.
+WebView2 developers can listen to this event for version update, version downgrade or important feature flag update to determine the need to prompt user for restart to apply those updates.

 # Examples
 ## WinRT and .NET